Improved rates for prediction and identification of partially observed linear dynamical systems: Main results

 The goal is to learn a LTI system $\wt{\cal D}$ with the aim of minimizing $\ve{\Phi_{\wt{\cal D}} - \Phi_{\cal D}}_{\cal H_2}$.
 Equivalently, letting

 denote the impulse response function (also called the Markov parameters) of the system, the goal is to learn an impulse response $\wt F$ minimizing $\ve{F^* - \wt F}_{\cal H_2} = \ve{F^* - \wt F}_{\sfF}$. \end{prb} Note that learning $F^*$ is sufficient to fully understand the input-output behavior of the system, but we may also ask to recover the system parameters $A,B,C,D$ up to similarity transformation (see Theorem~\ref{t:param}).
+Note that we require $\rank (D)$ to be at most the system order so that it does not take more samples to learn than $A,B,C$.

 Previous results~\citep{oymak2018non,sarkar2019finite} roughly depend polynomially on the ``memory'' $\rc{1-\rh(A)}$, which blows up as the spectral norm of $A$ approaches 1.
 In the setting of zero process noise, our goal is to obtain rates that are $\wt O\pf{\poly(d,d_u,d_y)}{\sqrt T}$, with only poly-logarithmic dependence on $\rc{1-\rh(A)}$.
 See Figure~\ref{fig} for a comparison.